rddewan/Batch-job-delete-files-older-than-N-days/README.md

                 Wrap the command string in double quotes.
                 Default = "cmd /c echo @file"

-                The Command variables listed below can also be used in the command string.

 /D date      Select files with a last modified date greater than or
                 equal to (+), or less than or equal to (-), the specified date, using the region specific date format